Jean28518/libre-workspace/docs/modules/addons.rst

 Addon Structure
 ===============

-Addons are stored in a single .zip file.
+Addons could be stored in a single .zip file.
+However for more complexity and functionality they are now packaged and shipped in a .deb file.
+A good starting point is to use the addon creator inside the Libre Workspace Portal (Systemkonfiguration -> Addons -> Create Addon).
+It will generate the basic structure for you, even if you are not using any docker containers.
+The addon control files are stored in the directory ``/var/lib/libre-workspace/modules/[NAME]``.

-The .zip file should contain the following structure:
+It should contain the following structure:
-The .zip file should be named [NAME].zip, where [NAME] is the name of the addon in only lowercase letters.

 .. code-block:: bash

-    - [NAME]/
+    - /var/lib/libre-workspace/modules/[NAME]/
         - [NAME].conf
         - setup_[NAME].sh
         - update_[NAME].sh